mindbody/cra-template-mb-ui/template/README.md

 ## You're almost set to go

-You'll need to run `yarn add husky` to get conventional commits to work correctly.
+1. You'll need to run `yarn add husky` to get conventional commits to work correctly.
 This needs to happen after the app is initialized because it does the initial commit for you.

-### Setting up environment file for shared UI

-Create a `.env` file for the build pipeline with the following:
+2. Create a `.env` file for the build pipeline with the following:
 ```
 PUBLIC_URL=https://static-content.mindbodyonline.com/ui/path/to/shared-ui/
 ```
+3. Update the `azure-pipelines.build.yml` file and replace `{Your url path here}` with the url path (`path/to/shared-ui` part of the ".env" file) that the application will be deployed to

-More [details about environment files](https://github.com/mindbody/cra-template-mb-ui#deployment) can be found on the templates readme
+_More [details about environment files](https://github.com/mindbody/cra-template-mb-ui#deployment) can be found on the templates readme_

 ## Shared UI Implementation Notes